netograph/netograph-api/README.md

 The default dataset is the `netograph:social` dataset, which aggregates a sizeable fraction of all URLs passing through social media in real time.
-As a first step, let's list al the satellites we've ever seen for a domain query.
+As a first step, let's list all the satellites we've ever seen for a domain query.

 ```sh
 ngc satellitesforroot rt.com